Are you passionate about an issue somewhere in the world where you want to make a difference, but you don't have the money to make it happen?

 Who are GoMakeADifference?

-We were really pleased that in 2017, Wesley Chiu agreed to support the grant scheme.
-This has enabled us to increase the programme to now offer 30 awards of $1k each, allowing even more UWC students to Go Make a Difference.
+In 2017, Wesley Chiu agreed to support the grant scheme.
+This enabled us the programme to offer 30 awards of $1k each, allowing even more UWC students to make a difference.
 Wesley Chiu graduated from LPCUWC in 1995, apart from financially supporting GoMakeADifference, he would like to offer his advice for any students planning a project in China.
 You may contact him directly via email chiubunwesley@yahoo.com.hk.

 About Colin and Jill

 Colin didn't attend a UWC, but has been so impressed with the community, the ethos of the movement and the alumni he has met over the years, that he also wanted to get involved.
-He became a volunteer in 2010, working with UWC new schools and colleges projects.
+He became a volunteer in 2010, working with UWC new schools and colleges and for many years has been an active Board Member for UWC International.

 Colin and Jill believe in the power of young people making a difference, stating, “We really want students to have the opportunity to live the ethos of UWC straight after leaving the school or college they have been studying at, allowing them to bring the mission to life.
-We were delighted in 2016, to roll out the GoMakeADifference grant scheme to all UWC schools and colleges.
-There will be a maximum of 20 grants available with up to $1,000 per project being awarded to successful students.
-Hopefully these grants will help students start their journey of making a difference and fulfilling living the UWC mission.
-We look forward to hearing how UWC students propose to use the grants in a creative and meaningful way”.
+In 2016, we were pleased to roll out the GoMakeADifference grant scheme to all UWC schools and colleges.
+This increase saw 20 grants available with up to $1,000 per project being awarded to successful students.
+These grants have helped students start their journey of making a difference and fulfilling living the UWC mission.
+Today, we are delighted to offer awards of up to $2,000.
+We continue to be excited and love hearing how UWC students propose to use the grants in a creative and meaningful way”.

 Based in southern Spain, they enjoy living and supporting the UWC mission.
 With two dogs, Colin is an active sailor, Jill regularly plays tennis and participates in open water swimming, whilst Colin can often be found with friends on the golf course.